acmcsufoss/js-workshop/README.md

 ### Deno bonus

 Now, since Deno is a JavaScript runtime that strives for cross-compatibility with web browsers, we can use import maps in Deno as well.
-Let's learn how to run the code we have written for the browser, but in Deno.
+Let's learn how to run the code we have written for the browser but in Deno.

 ```sh
 deno run --import-map=import_map.json main.js